Naturopathic Oncology-- An Integrative Approach

 Ultimately, the balance between cell survival pathways and cell death pathways determines whether a cell will live or die.
 Chemo and radiation effectively injure a cell to such a degree that the cell "decides" to kill itself.
 (This too is an oversimplification, but for purposes of understanding the goal of integrating natural agents with chemo/radiation, it is helpful.)

 The goal is always to tip the balance toward cellular death of the cancer cells and away from survival pathways.
-This is an area of ongoing reasearch and each natural agent must be studied as an independent entity against each class of chemotherapy to gauge whether it is encouraging survival or death of cells.
+This is an area of ongoing research and each natural agent must be studied as an independent entity against each class of chemotherapy to gauge whether it is encouraging survival or death of cells.

 Further complicating this is that "cancer" is an umbrella term encompassing thousands of differing molecular processes of growth and spread of cells.
 From a cellular level, cancers arising from the same organ/ tissue have hundreds of variations.
 So, any blanket statements- about natural or conventional treatments- begin to break down when the complexity of what we call "cancer' is unraveled.
 This is the true complexity behind the question of antioxidants with chemotherapies.
 Unless there is proof an anti-oxidant is safe (and yes, some have been proven safe with specific chemotherapies), it is presumed to interfere.
 That seems reasonable.